jdbateman/VirtualTourist/README.md

 ![Edit mode](/../screenshots/VirtualTourist_EditMode.png?raw=true "Edit mode")

 Tap a pin in edit mode to delete the pin.
-The pin is removed from the map and from core data.
-The one-to-many relationship between a pin and the photos is leveraged to remove all associated photos from the core data store.
+The pin is removed from the map and from Core Data.
+The one-to-many relationship between a pin and the photos is leveraged to remove all associated photos from the Core Data store.

 ### PhotoAlbumViewController